ekomsSavior/botschool/README.md

 🔍 What's Happening Behind the Scenes?

 What is a C2 Server?

 A Command & Control (C2) server is the brain of a botnet.
 It tells bots what to do: attack, mine, scan, spread, etc.

-In BotSchool, each C2:
+In BotSchool, each C2

 Is written in Python

 Uses sockets to listen for connections

 Sends simple text-based commands to bots

 What is a Bot?

-A bot:
+A bot

 Connects back to the C2

 Waits for commands like "attack 127.0.0.1 8080"

 Simulates actions like floods, mining, BLE pings, or fake encryption

 All actions are harmless and occur only on your machine.

 🧠 How Do Devices Get Infected in Real Life?

-In real-world botnets:
+In real-world botnets

 Malware spreads via phishing, exploits, or open ports

 Devices are silently infected and connect to a C2 server

 C2s may control millions of bots for attacks or profit

 BotSchool replicates these concepts safely and visually.